 ACIS and XIS occupy quite different radiation environments.
-Chandra is in a highly elliptical, 2.7-day orbit that transits a wide range of particle environments, from the Earth's radiation belts at closest approach through the magnetosphere and magnetopause and past the bow shock into the solar wind.
-Soon after launch it was discovered that the FI CCDs had suffered radiation damage from exposure to soft protons ($\sim 0.1-0.5$ MeV) scattered off Chandra's grazing-incidence optics during passages through the radiation belts.
+Chandra is in a highly elliptical, 2.7-day orbit that transits a wide range of particle environments, from the Earth's radiation belts at closest approach through the magnetosphere and magnetopause and past the bow shock into the solar wind (Weisskopf et al. 2002) (note Weisskopf ref).
+Soon after launch it was discovered that the FI CCDs had suffered radiation damage from exposure to soft protons (~0.1-0.5 MeV) scattered off Chandra's grazing-incidence optics during passages through the radiation belts (Weisskopf et al. 2002) (note Weisskopf ref).
 The BI CCDs were unaffected due to the much deeper buried channel.
-Since the discovery of the radiation damage, ACIS has been protected during radiation belt passages.
+Since the discovery of the radiation damage, ACIS has been protected during radiation belt passages by moving it out of the focal plane.
 Radiation damage to the CCDs has continued at a much slower rate, due to soft protons scattered by the optics during observations, and strongly penetrating solar protons and cosmic rays which pass through the spacecraft shielding.
-The particle background on the detector consists of a quiescent portion that is anti-correlated with the solar cycle, and soft proton flares.
+The particle background on the detector consists of a quiescent portion that is anti-correlated with the solar cycle, and soft proton flares (?).
+I think this all needs a ref, a Catherine SPIE paper is fine

-Suzaku is in a 96-minute, low-Earth orbit with an inclination of 32 degrees and gains some protection from cosmic rays by the Earth's geomagnetic field.
+Suzaku is in a 96-minute, low-Earth orbit with an inclination of 32 degrees and gains some protection from cosmic rays by the Earth's geomagnetic field (Mitsuda et al. 2007).
 Many orbits pass through the South Atlantic Anomaly (SAA), a region of enhanced particle flux, which requires the instruments to be shut off.
-The particle background on the detector is generally lower for XIS than for ACIS and varies throughout the orbit as a function of the geomagnetic cut-off rigidity, a measure of how well the Earth's geomagnetic field shields the spacecraft from charged particles.
+The particle background on the XIS detectors is produced by cosmic rays that penetrate the spacecraft shielding (Mizuno et al. 2004); it is generally lower for XIS than for ACIS and varies throughout the orbit as a function of the geomagnetic cut-off rigidity, a measure of how well the Earth's geomagnetic field shields the spacecraft from charged particles (Tawa et al. 2008). note new refs we might need a bit more here; why is the quiescent ACIS portion anti-correlated with solar cycle, does the particle type change with solar activity, whence come the soft proton flares, is the XIS BG at all correlated with solar cycle, ... the Miznuno et al 2004 paper might be interesting re: low-earth orbits